 Under the provisions of the investment management agreement, a performance fee may be payable to the Investment Manager in respect of each class of Shares in a sub-fund as set out in the relevant Supplement.
 The performance fee is accrued daily and is paid annually in arrears.
 The performance year for all sub-funds was the period commencing 1 January 2023 or the inception date if later.
+There were no performance fees on the JOHCM Global Income Builder Fund, JOHCM Global Select Shariah Fund and JOHCM European Concentrated Value Fund.
 For further information please refer to the Prospectus.